Complex Systems 2018

 New Forest, UK

 The International Conference on Complex Systems took place in the New Forest National Park, home to the Wessex Institute.
 The Meeting was organised by that Institute and sponsored by WIT Transactions on Engineering Sciences and the International Journal of Design & Nature and Ecodynamics.

 The conference brought together practitioners of many different disciplines interested in developing and discussing new applications for solving complex issues using multi-agent technology and similar distributed approaches.

 Complex Systems occur in an infinite variety of problems, not only in the realm of physical sciences and engineering, but encompassing fields as diverse as economy, the environment, humanities, social and political sciences.
-Further examples are given in the enclosed list of topics which although incomplete gives an idea of the themes to be covered by the meeting.

 By now the conference is well established and is distinguished by its friendly and informal atmosphere in which it is easy for participants to help each other to further advance their appreciation of the subject of managing complexity.